Report of the Topical Group on Cosmic Probes of Dark Matter for Snowmass 2021: Executive Summary

 We have identified the following major scientific opportunities for cosmic probes of dark matter physics in the coming decade.
 These opportunities are summarized below, presented at length in the subsequent sections of this report, and discussed in detail in a set of community white papers~\citep{Bechtol:2022koa, Banerjee:2022qcb,Bird:2022wvk, Berti:2022rwn, Chakrabarti:2022cbu, Valluri:2022nrh, Mao:2022fyx, Dvorkin:2022bsc, Dvorkin:2022pwo, Dienes:2022zbh,Burns:2021pkx}.

 \textbf{Major Scientific Opportunities}

 \begin{enumerate}[nosep]

-\item The Standard Model of particle physics and cosmology can be tested at unprecedented levels of precision by measuring the cosmic distribution of dark matter.
+\item \textbf{The HEP community should support measurements of the dark matter distribution as a key element of its Cosmic Frontier program.} The Standard Model of particle physics and cosmology can be tested at unprecedented levels of precision by measuring the cosmic distribution of dark matter.
 These measurements span an enormous range of scales from the observable universe to sub-stellar-mass systems (e.g., the matter power spectrum, the mass spectrum of dark matter halos, dark matter halo density profiles, and abundances of compact objects) \citep{Bechtol:2022koa,Bird:2022wvk,Brito:2022lmd}.
 Novel particle properties of dark matter (e.g., self-interactions, quantum wave features, tight couplings with radiation) can lead to observable signatures in the distribution of dark matter that differ from the CDM prediction.
-The HEP community should support measurements of the dark matter distribution as a key element of its Cosmic Frontier program.

-\item The CDM model makes the strong, testable prediction that the mass spectrum of dark matter halos extends below the threshold at which galaxies form, $\mathcal{O}(10^7)~M_{\odot}$~\citep{Bechtol:2022koa}.
+\item \textbf{The HEP community should pursue the detection of dark matter halos below the threshold of galaxy formation as an exceptional test of fundamental dark matter properties.} The CDM model makes the strong, testable prediction that the mass spectrum of dark matter halos extends below the threshold at which galaxies form, $\mathcal{O}(10^7)~M_{\odot}$~\citep{Bechtol:2022koa}.
 Sub-galactic dark matter halos are less influenced by baryonic processes making them especially clean probes of fundamental physics of dark matter.
 We are on the cusp of detecting dark matter halos that are devoid of visible stars through several cosmic probes (e.g., strong lensing and the dynamics of stars around the Milky Way).
-The HEP community should pursue the detection of dark matter halos below the threshold of galaxy formation as an exceptional test of fundamental dark matter properties.

-\item Extreme astrophysical environments provide unique opportunities to explore dark matter couplings to the Standard Model that are inaccessible with conventional dark matter search experiments and span ${\sim}50$ orders of magnitude in dark matter particle mass~\citep{Berti:2022rwn}.
-Instruments, observations, and theorists that study extreme astrophysical environments should be supported as an essential way to explore the expanding landscape of dark matter models.
+\item \textbf{Instruments, observations, and theorists that study extreme astrophysical environments should be supported as an essential way to explore the expanding landscape of dark matter models.} Extreme astrophysical environments provide unique opportunities to explore dark matter couplings to the Standard Model that are inaccessible with conventional dark matter search experiments and span ${\sim}50$ orders of magnitude in dark matter particle mass~\citep{Berti:2022rwn}.